Waadtss/ArReverseDictionary/README.md

-# Arabic Reverse Dictionary Shared task at WANLP 2023
+# Arabic Reverse Dictionary Shared task at ArabicNLP 2023

 This is the repository for the Arabic Reverse Dictionary Shared task at WANLP 2023 which forked from SemEval 2022 Shared Task #1: Comparing
 Dictionaries and Word Embeddings (CODWOE).